 - Questionable software support

-Samsung Galaxy XCover Pro: Samsung’s most durable device
+Samsung Galaxy Xcover6 Pro: Samsung’s most durable device

-Samsung offers some of the best glass-bodied smartphones around, but the Galaxy XCover Pro shows that it has a few extra tricks up its sleeves.
-This is one of the very few phones that offer removable batteries in 2021, which means that you can refill the 4,050mAh capacity in just seconds.
-It also runs on Samsung’s own Exynos 9611 processor to offer mid-range performance and keep the price in check.
+Samsung offers some of the best rugged smartphones, and the Samsung Galaxy Xcover6 Pro was a true winner in 2022.
+For starters, this is one of the very few phones that still offer removable batteries, which means you can switch out the 4,050mAh capacity in seconds.
+It also runs on a Snapdragon 778G processor to offer mid-range performance and keep the price in check.

-There’s only one version of the Galaxy XCover Pro to pick up, and it comes with 4GB of RAM and 64GB of expandable storage onboard.
-You get the benefit of Samsung’s generous update policy, too, as the Galaxy XCover Pro is already running Android 11 with Samsung’s OneUI 3.0.
-The Gorilla Glass 5 display and MIL-STD 810G rating aren’t the toughest around, though we didn’t pick up on any damage in our testing.
+There’s only one version of the Galaxy Xcover6 Pro to pick up, and it comes with 6GB of RAM and 128GB of expandable storage onboard.
+You get the benefit of Samsung’s generous update policy, too, as the Galaxy Xcover6 Pro is already running Android 12 with Samsung’s OneUI 4.1.
+It also has Gorilla Glass Victus Plus and the latest and greatest MIL-STD-810H rating.

 - Removable battery

 Kyocera Duraforce Pro 3: The toughest Verizon phone